Free · Works on iPhone · Full prep pool support

 Debatekeeper is a well-built open-source app and it's been the default debate timer on Android for years.
 If you're on Android and judging international formats like British Parliamentary or Australs, it does the job.
 But two issues come up often enough in debate communities that they're worth naming:

 2. It explicitly does not support Lincoln-Douglas, Policy, or Public Forum.
 This one surprises US judges.
 The project's own documentation states it doesn't handle those formats because prep time in them is distributed at the teams' election — a shared pool each side draws from across the round, rather than a per-speech countdown.
-The app's internal model can't represent that, so the formats were never added.

 That leaves Android users in the US running Policy or LD with the timer in a fallback mode and tracking prep on paper, or using a separate stopwatch for the pool.